JaimeToca/RetrofitOttoExample/README.md

     };

 **Retrofit** <br/>
- Following the instructions read on retrofit website, the interface that cotains the url http call is defined:
+ firstly the interface that cotains the url http call is defined:

     public interface ActorDatabaseAPI {